aws-samples/aws-data-mesh-utils/README.md

 # get the pending access requests
 pending_requests = data_mesh_producer.list_pending_access_requests()

-subscription_id = 'The subscription ID that the Consumer created and returned from list_pending_access_requests()' grant_permissions = ['List of permissions to grant to the Consumer',"What they requested will be in pending_requests.get('Subscriptions')[...].get('RequestedGrants')",'such as','INSERT','ALTER','SELECT'] grantable_permissions = ['List of permissions the consumer can pass on','usally only','DESCRIBE','or','SELECT'] approval_notes = 'String value to associate with the approval'
+# pick one to approve
+choose_subscription = pending_requests.get('Subscriptions')[0]

+# The subscription ID that the Consumer created and returned from list_pending_access_requests()
+subscription_id = choose_subscription.get('SubscriptionId')

+# Set the permissions to grant to the Consumer - in this case whatever they asked for
+grant_permissions = choose_subscription.get('RequestedGrants')

+# List of permissions the consumer can pass on.
+Usally only DESCRIBE or SELECT
+grantable_permissions = ['DESCRIBE','SELECT']

+# String value to associate with the approval
+approval_notes = 'Enjoy!'

 # approve access requested
 approval = data_mesh_producer.approve_access_request(